 As long as you hold one of the Freedom cards with one of the Sapphire cards, you can transfer the cashback into your Chase Ultimate Rewards points balance.
-This is what makes the Freedom cards worth holding.
+That’s what makes the Freedom cards worth holding.

-Chase has arguably done more than any other bank to improve its travel credit card benefit offering during the coronavirus pandemic.
-They have added a number of both temporary and pertinent benefit enhancements to keep their cardholders happy and prevent them from closing accounts while most travel is on hold.
+Chase has made moves throughout the pandemic to keep cardholders engaged and happy.
+They have added a number of both temporary and pertinent benefit enhancements to keep their cardholders happy and prevent them from closing accounts while most travel was on hold.